MKConv: Multidimensional Feature Representation for Point Cloud Analysis: Related Works

 \section{Related Works}

-\textbf{Discrete convolution methods} To take advantage of regular grid convolution, early works convert point cloud into the grid representation such as 2D pixels or 3D voxels.
-For 2D representation, point cloud can be transformed into multi-view images~\cite{lawin2017deep, boulch2017unstructured, audebert2016semantic, su2015multi, yang2019learning} or a range image~\cite{wu2018squeezeseg, wu2019squeezesegv2, milioto2019rangenet++}.
-Then 2D convolutional neural network (CNN) is applied to the produced images, making feature learning comparatively fast and uncomplicated.
-For 3D representation, 3D space is discretized into a set of occupancy voxels \cite{maturana2015voxnet, wu20153d, huang2016point, tchapmi2017segcloud}.
-Since volumetric data has empty space where no value is assigned, \cite{graham20183d, choy20194d, su2018splatnet} propose the method to focus on learning from occupied voxels, efficiently reducing memory and computational cost.
-However, discretizing non-grid structured data inevitably losses the detailed geometric information.
-On the other hand, our approach does not suffer from information loss since it takes raw point cloud without transforming the data representation.
-Instead, CKConv learns to voxelize features in embedding space, enabling 3D convolution on voxels.
+\textbf{Discrete convolution methods.} Early works exploited regular grid convolution by converting a point cloud into a grid representation, such as 2D pixels or 3D voxels.
+For 2D representation, a point cloud can be transformed into multi-view images~\citep{yang2019learning, liu2022vfmvac} or a range image~\citep{wu2019squeezesegv2,milioto2019rangenet++} and fast 2D convolutions are applied.
+For 3D representation, the 3D space is discretized into a set of occupancy voxels \citep{wu20153d,tchapmi2017segcloud}.
+As volumetric data has empty space where no value is assigned, some studies \cite{graham20183d,su2018splatnet} propose methods to learn from occupied voxels, efficiently reducing memory and computational cost.
+However, inevitably, the discretization of non-grid structured data results in the loss of detailed geometric information.
+In contrast, our approach does not suffer from information loss because it takes a raw point cloud without transforming the data representation.
+Instead, MKConv learns to transform the dimension of feature representation in embedding space, enabling discrete convolutions on the spatially expanded features.